 In 2011, Summit Wealth Group merged with Cook Financial Associates.
 Cook Financial, founded and managed by Dan Cook, is an independent wealth management firm located in Lone Tree, Colorado.
 Now Summit Accounting Solutions, Dan and his team offer comprehensive expertise in a broad range of financial management and accounting capabilities.

 Today, more than ever, Summit Wealth Group is committed to an exceptional client experience by providing our clients with a trusted team of financial professionals.
 Professionals that are intent on developing long term relationships, while passionately pursuing excellence.
-This commitment has placed us in the position of working with more than 1,240 clients in 34 states, and helping oversee more than $325 million, as of August 1, 2013 (through Commonwealth Financial Network) in investable assets.
+This commitment has placed us in the position of working with more than 1,958 client households in 43 states, and helping oversee more than $470 million, as of June 15, 2015 (through Commonwealth Financial Network) in investable assets.

 Investments are not FDIC insured, are not guaranteed by the bank/financial institution, and are subject to risks, including possible loss of the principal invested.